antonfirsov/docs/2019/07-July/nullable/try-out-nullable-reference-types.md

 1. Pick a file, remove the `#nullable disable` directive, and fix the warnings.
 Repeat until all `#nullable disable` directives are gone.

-This approach requires a bit more up front work, but it means that you can continue working in your library while you're porting and ensure that any new files are automatically opted into nullability.
+This approach requires a bit more up front work, but it means that you can continue working in your library while you're porting and ensure that any new files are automatically opted-in to nullability.
 This is the approach we generally recommend, and we are currently using it in [some of our own codebases](https://github.com/dotnet/project-system/blob/master/src/Directory.Build.props#L28).

 Note that you can also apply the `Nullable` property to a `Directory.build.props` file if that fits your workflow better.